Explore the Family Name Langley

 Your DNA provides clues about where your recent ancestors may have lived.
 Having many distant relatives in the same location suggests that you may all share common ancestry there.
 Locations with many distant relatives can also be places where people have migrated recently, such as large cities.
 If a large number of individuals who share your surname have distant relatives in a specific area, it could indicate a connection between your surname and that location, stemming from either recent ancestral ties or migration.

-Based on 23andMe data, people with last name Langley have recent ancestry locations all within United Kingdom.
+Based on 23andMe data, people with last name Langley have recent ancestry locations all within the United Kingdom of Great Britain and Northern Ireland.

 What Langley haplogroups can tell you